FREQUENTLY ASKED QUESTIONS

 Who do we work with?

-We provide both acoustic and noise assessments and air quality assessments for clients across a range of sectors, including industrial, commercial, residential, healthcare and agricultural.
+We provide noise assessments, air quality assessments and lighting assessments for clients across a range of sectors, including industrial, commercial, residential, healthcare and agricultural.
 Working with designers, developers, planners and architects, we help protect and enhance air quality and the environment to ensure your project is a success.

 Which locations do we cover?